rohitchaudhry362/iot-sensor-dashboard/README.md

 - **Sensor history**: temperature or humidity as bars coloured by comfort band, with the ideal range shaded behind them.
 You can pick the metric and move the 12-hour window to any point in the history.

 **UI**
-- Light and dark mode.
-It follows the operating system until you choose one, and then remembers your choice.
 - Responsive layout from phone to desktop.
 Loading skeletons, empty states and error messages on every panel.
 - Unknown URLs show a **Page not found** page with a link back to the dashboard.
 Like every other page it requires sign-in, so a signed-out visitor signs in first.
 - Opening a protected page while signed out leads to the sign-in page, then **back to the page you asked for**.
 Opening `/login` or `/register` while signed in goes straight to the dashboard.